 The Fly Lady calls these areas ”’hot spots.”
 These are the areas everyone has in their homes that become dumping grounds for clutter.
 Piles develop in these areas if they aren’t cleared daily.
 This can be a kitchen counter, dining room table, bedside table, desk, etc. Leave open spaces as often as you can.
 Put items away in drawers and containers and keep the clutter at minimum.

 So, there you have it.
-We have addressed 14 common reasons your home looks cluttered.
+We have addressed 14 common things that make your house look cluttered.
 I hope this information has been beneficial to you to help you remedy a cluttered house.
 If you enjoy reading this type of material, subscribe to my blog where you can find ideas and tips for cleaning and organizing everything in your home.

 Also, you can get the complete digital printable copy of the Year Long Thorough Declutter Series Calendar and Checklists here.
 The printable digital download is delivered to your email.
 It includes 25 pages of printable calendar pages and checklists like the one below to help you declutter every room in your home.
 Below is a sample page of what you’ll get in the digital download.
 You can sign up here.